 because it can break the blender container, sometimes blades may crack or break also the smoothie is not thoroughly blended with a few random chunks of fruits present in your smoothie.

 To be in the safe side just thaw the frozen fruits for some time, before blending them into a smoothie.

 | Also read : how to blanch almond fast

-If you want to use dried fruits on your dish then don’t add them directly in the blender, because it’s leathery exterior and sticky insides, it can easily get stuck to the blades and render them useless .
+If you want to use dried fruits on your dish then don’t add them directly to the blender, because of its leathery exterior and sticky insides, it can easily get stuck to the blades and render them useless.